-The long slow cooking and the intense reduction of a dry rendang would initially of helped its shelf life.
+The long slow cooking and the intense reduction of a classic beef rendang would initially have helped its shelf life.

 There are reports of it lasting a month without spoiling in the refrigerator.
 Not something I would want to try to be honest!

 The cooking technique is simple it is cooked low and slow and then reduced.